French Open 2018: Grigor Dimitrov ends Egyptian lucky loser Mohamed Safwat’s unexpected Paris odyssey

 “I finished my warm-up and went to the locker room and Viktor told me ‘good luck’ and I was like ‘what’s going on’?” a bemused Dimitrov said courtside.

-It was a sentiment probably shared by Safwat.
+It was a sentiment shared by Safwat.

+“I didn’t understand what was going on,” he said.
+“I didn’t even think for a second that I would have to go on court in the first match.
+I was (already) thinking (about) what I will do for the rest of the day.”

 With little time to collect his thoughts on becoming the first Egyptian man to make it into the main draw of a major in 22 years, Safwat appeared to be suffering from a serious bout of stage fright as within 40 minutes the Bulgarian fourth seed had romped to a 6-1 4-1 lead.